 Find activities that you enjoy doing solo.
 Spend more time with friends and family.
 Treat yourself to some self-care out and about when you can…

 Spending time apart for positive experiences will assist with reducing the co-dependency.
 And you’ll have fun too!

 Pet insurance to reduce the anxiety

-At PD, we want both you and your pet to live long and happy lives.
-It makes sense protect them against injuries and stress-related illnesses (and other ailments) with our simple, quality pet insurance.
+At PD Insurance, we want both you and your pet to live long and happy lives.
+It makes sense to protect them against injuries, illnesses and other ailments with our simple, quality pet insurance.
 Get a quick quote now.

 After all, your pet is one of the family.